 Where to start?

 For one thing, Kilimanjaro doesn’t rise above the Serengeti.
-You can’t even see it from the Serengeti, unless you get in a hot air balloon and take a telescope: they’re about 300 kilometres from each other.
-Kilimanjaro rises above the Tsavo (see picture).
+(It rises above the Tsavo National Park.
+Why, you might wonder, didn’t he put “Tsavo”?
+It would have scanned better.)
+You can’t even see it from the Serengeti, unless you get in a hot air balloon and take a telescope: they’re about 250 kilometres from each other.
+A correspondent writes with photographic evidence, in the panel: you can barely see Kilimanjaro from Mount Meru, 70 km away in the Arusha National Park, let alone from Serengeti, three times further away.

 And Mount Olympus definitely doesn’t rise above the Serengeti.
 It’s in Greece.